 Top managers can also make ethics an acceptable topic of conversation by sending a message that it's not only okay, but expected, to talk about one's ethical concerns.
 They can do this by leading discussions about ethics, discussing the ethics code and its application in a video that is shown to employees, and otherwise openly discussing ethical problems with managers and employees.
-At L'Oreal, an international cosmetics company, the CEO responds to tough ethics-related questions from employees around the world in an annual online chat moderated by the firm's ethics officer.
-Thousands of employees participate and get the message that it's not only okay, but it's expected, to discuss ethics in the firm.
-Senior managers can also build "ethical talk" into the fabric of the organization by requiring routine discussion of ethical issues when important decisions are made.
-85
+Senior managers can also build "ethical talk" into the fabric of the organization by requiring routine discussion of ethical issues when important decisions are made.87

-In unethical cultures, ethical language is mostly absent, or unethical language may be used (as when employees talk about "screwing" customers).
-And, as we noted in our discussion of euphemistic language in Chapter 3, organizational language can also be used to avoid the ethical implications of actions.
+In unethical cultures, ethical language is mostly absent or unethical language may be used (as when employees talk about "screwing" customers).
+But, as we noted in our discussion of euphemistic language in Chapter 3, organizational language can also be used to avoid the ethical implications of actions.
 This can happen either by design or inadvertently.
 For example, in Nazi Germany, the code names for killing and genocide were final solution, evacuation, and special treatment.
 This use of euphemisms allowed people to avoid confronting the true meaning of their behavior.
-So Similarly, companies use euphemisms to avoid the pain of decisions to lay off employees.
+Si Similarly, companies use euphemisms to avoid the pain of decisions to lay off employees.
 Downsizing, rightsizing, restructuring, and targeted outplacement are just a few terms we've encountered.
 It may be easier to impose a targeted outplacement than a layoff, but are the ethical considerations as obvious for targeted outplacement as they are for layoffs?
 Recall from Chapter 3 that using ethical language increases individuals' ethical awareness.
 So, it's essential that ethical language become a part of the organization's ethical culture.